Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 MUST validate that the zone being updated correspond with at least one currently active subscription on that session.
-Specifically, the SOA name and CLASS MUST match the SOA name and CLASS given in a SUBSCRIBE-XFR request, subject to the usual established DNS case- insensitivity for US-ASCII letters.
+Specifically, the SOA name and CLASS MUST match the SOA name and CLASS given in a SUBSCRIBE-XFR request, subject to the usual established DNS case-insensitivity for US-ASCII letters.

 ### Fallback to AXFR